Royhtml/lioncix/README.md

 * `{{PGP_KEY_FINGERPRINT}}` — issuer public key fingerprint
 * `{{LICENSE_NAME}}` — e.g., MIT, Apache-2.0
 * `{{ASCII_ARMOR_SIGNATURE}}` — ascii-armored PGP signature block

----

-If you would like, I can:

-* Fill in the template with real values from a GitHub release or your local build artifacts (if you provide them),
-* Produce a PDF/print-ready certificate with the same content, or
-* Generate a signed `CHECKSUMS.txt.asc` file example (you must provide the public key or allow me to show commands only).

 *End of certificate.md*